gered/clj-jtwig/README.md

 # clj-jtwig

 [Twig](http://twig.sensiolabs.org/) templates in Clojure, provided by [Jtwig](http://jtwig.org). clj-jtwig is a simple Clojure wrapper around Jtwig to make using it in Clojure applications simple.
+It also provides some extra functions on top of what Jtwig provides already.
+As well, it adds a simple template caching layer that works out-of-the-box when rendering templates from files.

 For more information on Twig templates, you can refer to the [Twig documentation](http://twig.sensiolabs.org/documentation) and the [Jtwig documentation](http://jtwig.org/documentation).
 Please note that Jtwig is not yet a full implementation